 Many of their views are as relevant today as when the letters were written.
 There are also letters of John Macdonald of Inverness, and letters to Robert U. Brown, that lend a different perspective to the correspondence.

+This book was compiled by Malcolm McRae, a highly respected piper and judge.
 Mr McRae hopes that this book will convey a deeper understanding of piobaireachd and will encourage its playing and teaching with due regard to the precepts contained in the Campbells’ letters.